joef551/amq-tools/README.md

 	$ runp user=fred password=admin persistent

 	Note that the default URL to connect to the broker is <i>failover://tcp://localhost:61616</i>.
+The target broker can be either a 6.x or 7.x broker.

 4. Same as above, but spawns 100 producer threads; each will create its own connection to the broker